CarlTBarnes/Do2Class/README.md

 ### Warning – Duplicate Symbol

 If a Procedure defines a variable name and that same variable name is also defined in a Routine or Class Method then you have a "Duplicate Symbol".
-The variables can have different types, they will use their locally defined type.
+The variables can have different types, they will use their locally defined type because it is a local variable.
 In a Routine the duplicate does NOT cause a warning, but once changed to a Method the compiler will throw a warning.
+The code works the same.

-There is nothing that *must* be fixed, but it is usually best to refactor the code to NOT have a duplicate.
+There is nothing that *must* be fixed, but it is usually best to refactor the code to NOT have a duplicate by renaming the variable in the Method code or ...
+This may have revealed a subtle bug in your program.
+The local duplicate variable is an independent variable.
+If the routine was relying on referencing the procedure variable that was NOT happening.
+You may cause a subtle bug (a regression) if you simply remove the local declaration because the method will then be changing the Procedure's variable and that may have not been intended, it may be corrupting the procedures variable.

+For Example, in my tests I found KSS had defined `Save_Record STRING(SIZE(Pre:Record))` in a Procedure and also a Routine.
+Once changed to a Method that caused a compiler duplicate warning.
+In my video I just commended out the Method declaration to remove the warning.
+BUT that would cause a subtle bug (regression) because now the Method would change the Procedure's Save_Record variable.
+I should have renamed the variable in the Method data and code.
+Renaming in the Procedure also would assure I changed all of them or I would get errors.

 ```clarion
 MyReport PROCEDURE()